-N.B., "H" numbers refer to reading (or chapter) numbers in the Hayes textbook.
-"Course webpage" refers to the numbered pages linked from http://individual.utoronto.ca/hayes/earlychurch.
+N.B., "H" numbers refer to reading (or chapter) numbers in the Hayes textbook

-Roughly and variably, the class time will be divided into three units: 2:10 to 3, followed by a break; 3:10 to 3:55, followed by a second break; and 4:05 to 4:45.
-Two of these units will be given to lecture with discussion; one unit will be given to tutorials, conversations, and projects.
-(On Maundy Thursday, class will end at 3:30.)
+Roughly and variably, the class time will be divided into three units: 2:10 to 3:00, followed by a break, 3:10 to 4:00, followed by a second break; and 4:10 to 4:50.
+Two of these units will be given to lecture with discussion; one unit will be given to Tutorial and conversation and conversation

-Week 1 (January 11, 2018)

-Lecture and discussion 1: Introduction to the course; early Christian geography; introduction to reading sources; orientation to the Pliny-Trajan correspondence.
+Week 1 (September 17) Lecture and discussion: Introduction to the course; Early Christian geography; Introduction to reading sources.